-The operator must be in the seat and the parking brake must be OFF to engage the traction drive.
+The operator must be in the seat and the parking brake must be OFF or the traction drive cannot be engaged.
 To engage traction drive, move the traction levers toward the center of the machine until they are out of neutral lock slot S.

 Forward movement - To move the machine straight ahead, push both traction levers forward equally from their neutral position.
 Forward speed increases as the levers are moved farther forward from the neutral position.
 Maximum forward speed is reached when the levers hit the front of the forward-reverse slot.
-When traveling forward, pulling the traction levers rearward slows the machine.
-The machine stops when the neutral position is reached.
+When traveling forward, pulling the traction levers rearward slows the machine, and the machine stops when the neutral position is reached.